This Just Can’t Be Right

 I’ve been skipping the intro since I started these.
 I get that the opening is supposed to subvert expectations and everything but it’s still kind of dumb.
 We get the tone, okay?
 You can’t just keep using the generic anime song.
 This is all assuming the lyrics and visuals are not meaningful which, considering the reputation this series has, I bet they are.

 I don’t like this at all.
 Sayaka used the grief seed to clean her soul gem.
 The cat explains that it’s dangerous for them to absorb too much darkness because a witch could hatch from them and advises her to give it to him.
-So, the witches fight monster that drop eggs that they use to fight more monsters and that probably create more monsters?
+So, the witches fight monsters that drop eggs that they use to fight more monsters and that probably create more monsters?
 That doesn’t sound bad at all.

 Satan has a toilet on his back where he drops the seed.
 I’m positive that’s actually a portal to a random place in the world and that the seed will hatch into a witch.
 This also adds weight to my theory of the cat being responsible for Mami’s death.
 He probably planted the seed that created the witch that killed her.